Okumu-Noah/WGS-Bacteria/Illumina.md

-# Analysis of llumina WGS data
+# Analysis of Illumina WGS data
 ## Illumina Pipeline
 1. Data acqusition in fastq format and unzipping